 Return to the original four-path Rayleigh fading channel and show the impact of narrowband fading on the signal constellation by using a

 comm.ConstellationDiagram System object.
 To slow down the channel dynamics for visualization purposes, we reduce the maximum Doppler shift to 5 Hz.
 Compared with the QPSK channel input signal, you can observe signal attenuation and rotation at the channel output, as well as some signal distortion due to the small amount of ISI in the received signal.

-Increase the signal bandwidth to 500 kb/s (250 ksym/s) and replot the constellation diagram.
-Observe much greater distortion in the signal constellation due to the ISI associated with the time dispersion of the wideband signal.
+Adjust the Rayliegh channel sample rate back to 500 KHz.
+This increases the signal bandwidth to 500 Kb/s, which corresponds to 250 Ksym/s for the QPSK-modulated signal.
+Replot the constellation diagram to observe much greater distortion in the signal constellation due to the ISI associated with the time dispersion of the wideband signal.
 The delay span (15 microseconds) of the channel is now larger than the QPSK symbol period (4 microseconds), so the resultant bandlimited impulse response is no longer approximately flat.

 rayChan.SampleRate = sampleRate500KHz; for n = 1:numFrames msg = randi([0 1],bitsPerFrame,1); modSignal = pskmod(msg,M,phaseoffset,InputType='bit'); rayChanOut = rayChan(modSignal); constDiag(rayChanOut); end